apparebit/diaphanous/README.md

 analyzing it as well as resulting figures.
 In particular:

   - The `analysis` directory contains notebooks with the high-level analysis code.
+The `index.ipynb` notebook includes almost all other notebooks.
-  - The `intransparent` directory contains the Python library code used by notebooks.
-It also contains code (notably in the `main` module) that really needs to be refactored into notebooks.
+  - The `intransparent` directory contains the Python library code used by the notebooks.
+      - The remaining code in `intransparent.main` should be refactored into notebooks.
+      - The `show()` function in `intransparent.show` is more generally useful.
+        Most of this functionality should be up-streamed to Pandas because it significantly improves on the default table format.
   - The `figure` directory contains SVG figures.
   - The `stubs` directory contains typing stubs.
+  - The `report` directory contains the LaTeX sources for the article discussing the work.